Wildlife Festival - Fri 9th & Sat 10th June 2017

 The event organisers are working with a highly experienced traffic management company to ensure that traffic can flow freely around the event site and surrounding areas over the entire weekend.
-There will be peak times when the majority of people are coming to and from the festival - between 2pm and 6pm each afternoon to arrive and then at about 11pm until midnight both evenings, but the vast majority of festival attendees will be using the designated bus service to travel to and from the event site.
+There will be peak times when the majority of people are coming to and from the festival - arriving between 14:00 and 18:00 and leaving between 11:00 and 01:30 each day, but the vast majority of festival attendees will be using the designated bus service to travel to and from the event site.

 The traffic management company are liaising closely with West Sussex County Council Highways representatives, The Highways Agency and Sussex Police to ensure that no unnecessary delays occur.